OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Openfort/openfort.md

 ## How to implement a gasless transaction on Arbitrum using Openfort

-With Openfort, you can sponsor transactions for your users, meaning that in-game wallets don't need to have native tokens to execute transactions, such as minting an NFT.
+With Openfort, you can sponsor transactions for your users, meaning that in-game wallets don't need native tokens to execute transactions, such as minting an NFT.
 This guide will walk you through the process of implementing a gasless transaction to mint an NFT on Arbitrum.

 ### 1. Import the NFT Contract